sahilsharma-berkeley/sahilsharma-berkeley.github.io/index.md

 **openchat** | _React.js, Node.js, Express.js, MongoDB, JWT, Socket.io_

     * Developed an IM web application with real-time messaging, user authentication, group chats, and dynamic profile pictures using Node.js and Express.js.

     * Designed a user-friendly UI with Tailwind CSS and React.js, similar to the iOS chat interface, using custom React hooks for responsiveness.

     * Encrypted user passwords with bCrypt, and utilized JWT for authenication middleware before allowing requests to API endpoints.

     * Stored hashed and salted passwords and user / message / group models with MongoDB, enabling CRUD operations and user / message searches.

     * Provided an online or away status of all users using React hooks and Socket.io, enhancing the user experience.

     * Utilized Render for static deployment, and implemented error handling for user-friendly troubleshooting.

-*   This is an unordered list following a header.
-*   This is an unordered list following a header.
-*   This is an unordered list following a header.

 ##### Header 5